CupertinoAlliance/CupertinoAlliance.github.io/content/en/post/The-Cupertino-Forum-is-Live--2024-06-03-21-46-24.674734.md

 ## What We Offer
 Micronational Cooperation:
-* We have channels for various topics on micronationalism, such as diplomacy, culture, design, economy, technology, micro-law, government and military.
+* We have channels for various topics on micronationalism, such as diplomacy, culture, design, physical development, economy, technology, micro-law, government and military.
 * We also have a few channels for general and off-topic discussion.

 Simple and effective member programs: